-During the revived public hearing, which was forced to happen in mid-July, SBPAC Deputy Secretary General Dr. Chonthan Saengphum said the SBPAC had no will to jeopardize any bits of people’s happiness.
-It had to consider unemployment in the area as well as farm produce development as priorities in order to raise income as well as lifting up the quality of life of people in the area.
+During the revived public hearing, which was forced to happen in mid-July, SBPAC Deputy Secretary-General Dr. Chonthan Saengphum said the SBPAC had no will to jeopardize any bits of people’s happiness.
+It had to consider unemployment in the area as well as farm produce development as priorities in order to raise income as well as lifting the quality of life of people in the area.

 “The fourth model city would be the largest “babysitter” for the three southernmost provinces.
 The critical jigsaw for agriculture in the South is industrial agriculture,” said Dr. Chonthan.